0010 Base model¶

 An Asset is a metadata entity that describes a resource (either physical or digital) that is of value and so needs to be managed and governed.
 Infrastructure, Process, DataStore, DataFeed, DeployedAPI, DataSet and RunnableSoftwareComponent are subtypes of Assets.

 Asset is a subtype of Referenceable.
-It adds three attributes to the Referenceable type:
+It adds five attributes to the Referenceable type:

 - resourceName is the name of the resource.